prik/mooveez/README.md

 # Mooveez

-An IMDB-like app made to strengthen my front-end knowledge.
+An IMDB-like app I am making to learn front-end stuff.
 Leverages AI to control the app via voice commands.

 Currently in development, and will push changes to this repo daily until finished 🥂